 Dirty Condenser Coils

-Condenser coils are usually located in the back of the fridge.
+Refrigerator condenser coils are usually located in the back of the fridge.
 They turn the refrigerant gas into a liquid that cools the inside of your freezer and fridge.
 Since they are exposed, dust, lint, hair, and other polluters can create all kinds of problems.

-If the condenser coils get too dirty and covered with hair and lint, they won't be able to cool the gases as fast as they should.
+If the refrigerator condenser coils get too dirty and covered with hair and lint, they won't be able to cool the gases as fast as they should.

-The air won't be cold enough when it passes through the freezer.
+The air won't get cold enough when it passes through the freezer.
 The refrigerant passes through the freezer before it continues into the fridge.
 That's why your freezer may keep working fine even as the fridge isn’t getting enough cold air.

 Evaporator Fan Motor